Five Tips on Designing the World’s Best Spring Training Facilities

-Connect people and place
+Connect People and Place

-In spring training, we want to integrate the baseball complex in all aspects with the community.
+In Spring Training, we want to integrate the baseball complex in all aspects with the community.
 Whether the setting is rural, neighborhood or urban, baseball has always been a tool to bring people together, a tool to create community identity and presence.
-The edges of spring training are deliberately transparent, to organize opportunities to approach the game and the experience from a sense of discovery and excitement, much different from a sense of security or silos.
+The edges of Spring Training are deliberately transparent, to organize opportunities to approach the game and the experience from a sense of discovery and excitement, much different from a sense of security or silos.
 We want to engage the architecture and planning to create a sense of place, not just a collection of fields and fences.
 We want to connect people with place to put you right inside the action, not outside looking back.
 Use the site to integrate your experience, not separate or exclude.

 The basic mechanics of baseball may be consistent, but the culture, values and goals of each team are unique, requiring a highly customized approach.
 Every club has the single expectation to be the last team standing in October, but other than that, the defined vision and expectations of each team are understood and celebrated in the spring.
-Otherwise, every spring training site could be the same plan, same pattern.
+Otherwise, every Spring Training site could be the same plan, same pattern.
 That no longer works.
-Every team has a brand message and personality to integrate.
-A promise that every time a fan connects with the team, be it physically in the stadium or the unforgettable moment, the brand is specific, meaningful and inspiring.
+Every team has a brand message, culture and personality to integrate.
+Every time a fan connects with the team, regardless of where or how, the brand is specific, meaningful and inspiring.

-Creating a destination
+Creating a Destination